Mosquito photo guidance

 Mosquito larvae photo guidance

-It can be tricky to get a good photo of a mosquito larva.
-You might need to catch it first, which isn't always straightforward - although they can't fly away, they wriggle very fast!
-You will need either a pipette or a small container like a cup to scoop the larva up.
+It can be difficult to get a good photo of a mosquito larva.
+You might need to catch it first, which isn't always easy - although they can't fly away, they wriggle very fast!
+You will need either a dropper or a small container like a cup to scoop the larva up.
 You can then repeat the scooping process using an even smaller container such as a bottle lid (ideally a white or pale-coloured container so that the larva is visible against it).

 Different types of mosquito larvae can be distinguished by the presence or absence of a siphon, the breathing tube at the base of the abdomen.
 Read more about siphons and what they look like on our mosquito recognition page.
 We need to be able to see whether or not the larva has a siphon to be able to categorise it.

-If the larva does have a siphon, we need a clear close-up photo of the siphon itself.
+If the larva does have a siphon, it is helpful to have a clear close-up photo of it.
 It might take a bit of gentle manipulation of the larva to get it into a position where its siphon is visible for photographing.
 Identification often relies on being able to see small hairs on the siphon, so the more focused and zoomed-in you can get your photo the better!

 Photos: Emilie Pondeville